Don't Break the Oath: Music and lyrics

 The style Mercyful Fate employed on Don't Break the Oath resembled a mixture of heavy metal with progressive elements, lyrically preoccupied with Satan and the occult and distinguished by King Diamond's theatrical falsetto vocals.
-Although very influential to future black metal bands due to its lyrical content, the music itself is more reminiscent of traditional heavy metal.
-The album was remastered and subsequently re-issued on Roadrunner Records in 1997.
-This reissue came with the bonus track "Death Kiss (Demo)", which would eventually evolve into the album's lead-off track, "A Dangerous Meeting".
-The album received critical acclaim, and Metal Rules named this the greatest extreme metal album of all time.
+Very influential to future black metal bands due to its lyrical content, the music itself tends toward progressive forms such as dramatic modulations, tempo and tone changes.